 You're overcomplicating things

 On the marketing level, you're making a different analytical thing to cover.
-From a sales perspective, you're splitting your pricing policy, which is yet another thing to take care of by the sales team (just like discount policy).
+From a sales perspective, you're splitting your pricing policy, which is yet another thing to take care of by the sales team (just like the discount policy).

 Cohort analysis is already complicated, and by multiplying it, you make it even harder.
-With A/B testing, you need to deal with two pricing plans that will affect your day to day sales and marketing efforts.
+With A/B testing, you need to deal with two pricing plans that will affect your day-to-day sales and marketing efforts.